LucasDamascenoo/estudos/anotações/Css.md

 - max

-Enquanto a largura definida for menor que a definida o conteudo cresce, apos isso ele para.
+Se a largura for de 0 até 350px por exemplo a regra aplicada sera definida.

 - min